gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    messages that are not protected user message fragments is to pick a stream not used by the ULP, send the DTLS messages in their own user messages with in order delivery.
 That mimics the RFC 6083 behavior without impacting the ULP.
+However, it assumes that there are available streams to be used based on the SCTP association handshake allowed streams (Section 5.1.1 of {{RFC9260}}).

 ## Chunk Handling